Akash1604/EagleNet/README.md

 - **Customizable and testable:** Allow for flexibility and ensure code quality through testing.

 Currently, this library supports basic HTTP data requests (`GET`, `POST`, `PUT`, `DELETE`) and includes a small file upload feature using `multipart/form-data`.
-These capabilities address the majority of network communication needs in most applications.
+These capabilities address the majority of network communication needs in most applications.<br><br>

+For detailed information on feature status, please refer to the [Roadmap](https://github.com/AnbalaganD/EagleNet/wiki/Roadmap) file
+<br><br>

 ### Swift Package manager (SPM)